-For my list I’ve chosen four of my most favorite things that I use every day.
+For my list, I’ve chosen a few of my most favorite things that I use every day.
 I wish I could be like Oprah and give every one of these things away, however, the best I can do is make you aware of the best deals on these items.

 *Disclosure: Below are affiliate links.
 I personally use and love these items and that is why I recommend them.